Freedom of religion in Iran: Marriage

+Religious conversion and proselytizing

 The Government does not ensure the right of citizens to change or renounce their religious faith.
 Apostasy, specifically conversion from Islam, can be punishable by death.
+In 2022, the penal code specified the death penalty for proselytizing and any attempt by non-Muslims to convert Muslims.

+Imprisonment

 A summary of 2013 incidents of prison sentences, fines and punishments showed "79 religious minorities were sentenced to a total of 3620 months in prison, 200 months probation, 75 lashings and 41,030,000,000 rials in fines.
 In this area, 49% of the cases involved Baháʼí minorities, 16% Christian and Dervish and 14% Sunni minority.
 Arrests of religious minorities increased by 36% in relation to last year."

+In 2022, the UN Special Rapporteur expressed concern about the number of executions of members of minority communities, noting that members of the Baluch and Kurdish minorities accounted for 35% of executions in the first half of the year; the Abdorrahman Boroumand Center for Human Rights in Iran reported 576 executions in 2022, compared to 317 executions in 2021 and 248 in 2020.
+In the same year, the Human Rights Activists News Agency reported 140 arrests, 51 travel bans, 94 house raids and 11 court cases based on citizens' religious beliefs.